lestercorderomurillo/dxkit-storehook/README.md

 ## Usage

-First, start creating a hook for your store:
+To start, call `createStoreHook` to return a new Hook.
+This new hook can be accessed anywhere.

 ```jsx
 import { createStoreHook } from "react-signal-store";

 export const useBookStore = createStoreHook({